 Dutch culture might not be as tolerant as Dutch citizens believe it to be.
 Most citizens do not support the exclusion of migrants, but they do not view the presence of multiple cultures in society as a gain either.
 This might be the reason why the majority is not inclined to put much effort into the integration of minorities.

 There is no clear answer to what the issues with integration are.
-However, it seems that people are currently unsatisfied with how integration is going.
-If we want to address this issue, we need to have clear ideas about what we expect from refugees and give people the opportunities needed to integrate.
+However, it seems that many are currently unsatisfied with how integration is going.
+To change this, the root causes of the issues should defined and addressed.

 The story of Vartie

-Vartie is a good example of someone who moved to the Netherlands and instantly tried to integrate into Dutch society.
-She had to abandon her life in Syria, dangerously travel to Turkey only to discover that there was no future for her there, after which she migrated to the Netherlands.
+Vartie is an example of someone who moved to the Netherlands and immediately tried to integrate into Dutch society.
+She had to abandon her life in Syria, dangerously travel to Turkey, after which she migrated to the Netherlands.
 She dreams of simple things, she dreams of a future:

-“A little family with daughters, pets, a stable life, a good job.
-Family, a safe environment, and good people.
+“A little family with daughters, pets, a stable life, a good job, a safe environment, and good people.
 Isn't that enough to have a good life?”

 In the beginning, cultural differences were a challenge as well.
 Vartie was concerned about how her Syrian customs would be received and worried that people might misunderstand her.
 However, after learning the language, she was able to communicate and better comprehend Dutch culture.
 Over time, she realised that her open mindset and straightforward personality, which she had to hide in Syria, was a good fit for Dutch society.

 Vartie's study of social care was critical to her assimilation.
-Completing her MBO studies and internship at Travers Welzijn in Holtenbroek provided her with not only professional abilities, but also a thorough understanding of Dutch society.
-Her employment allows her to use her own experiences to help others.
+Completing her MBO studies and internship at Travers Welzijn in Holtenbroek provided her not only with professional skills but also with a deeper understanding of Dutch society.
+Her work now allows her to use her own experiences to support others.

 “I just want to help people, refugees, find the right way to start their lives.”